cloudcreativity/json-api/README.md

 ```

 The above configuration will build a codec matcher if loaded into a
 `CloudCreativity\JsonApi\Repositories\CodecMatcherRepository` instance.
-When building codec matchers, the encoder url
+The URL prefix and schemas to use when creating
-prefix and schema set will be taken from the injected `EnvironmentInterface` instance.
+encoders are registered on the `CodecMatcherRepository` before creating a codec matcher.

 ## 4. HTML Request Body Content Validation